 Another way to hire the best team for your cannabis business is through a PEO services.
 PEO services (which stand for a professional employer organization) allow you to enter into a joint relationship or partnership with an employer from where it will lease its employees.
 PEO services offer to outsource various human resource management tasks like payroll outsourcing, tax administration, and other relevant HR works.

 Temp or Staffing agencies may also be useful for more administrative roles.
 They also tend to be more flexible around employee hours worked.
 It can be a great way to manage any seasonality or sudden gaps that weren’t expected

 Finally, getting consultants on how to build the best team for your cannabis business is another good option.
 Through the help of these external human resource experts specific to the field, you can develop a group of personnel that will be complementary to one another at a more cost-effective price point.
+You should also consult with cannabis security professionals on how to create a physical and cyber security strategy for your cannabis business, while maintaining security compliance in your local area.
 Not every role needs a full time employee.
 Sometime having fractional assistance is sufficient in some roles.

 Some agencies even provide consultancy for the full operations and management of your business.
 While these will be more costly than developing your own team, it reduces a lot of HR head aches and allows you to see the operations run efficiently.
 This can let management focus on sales and strategy knowing the operations is taken care.
 Eventually, the operational team can be taken in house and optimized internally.